IT Marketing Strategy: Content & Thought Leadership

 Content marketing strategy for IT companies #4: PR & guest posting

 PR is another remarkable IT marketing strategy that delivers amazing ROI.
 If done correctly, and in conjunction with other strategies like SEO, email, social media or paid search, PR push can work like a charm to establish you and your tech company as a thought leader.
 Create a robust PR push strategy that encompasses writing news pieces, magazine articles and sending out press releases.

 Your PR could touch on every company’s important milestone, including product launches, events, and other strides that could help paint your company in great light.

-The beauty of a well thought-out PR strategy is that it can help establish a persona for your company.
+The beauty of a well-thought-out PR strategy is that it can help establish a persona for your company.
 Article and PR placement can also lead to other thought leadership building opportunities, such as webinars, public speaking, and industry interviews.

 As a service provider, you know this as well as we do.
-Best sales come from referrals, clients changing jobs and word of mouth.
-But in today’s world, especially in an industry which has become very commodified like the IT service provider world, offline methods of acquiring new business are simply not enough.
+Best sales come from referrals, clients changing jobs, and word of mouth.
+But in today’s world, especially in an industry that has become very commodified like the IT service provider world, offline methods of acquiring new business are simply not enough.
 They’re not enough to meet your business objectives.
 They’re not enough to grow as a company.

 The most successful IT companies have realized that there’s an alternative method to acquire customers online, without selling.
 And that’s content marketing strategies IT companies can effectively deploy to reach new customers and increase their business.

 At the risk of oversimplifying it, the recipe for success in content marketing has remained more or less the same over the last decade (the specific SEO practices have changed, but the strategy is more or less the same):

 - Build great content that your target audience would be interested in.
 Ideally, the content should be actionable, relatable and easy to follow.